Limit theorems for Smoluchowski dynamics associated with critical continuous-state branching processes: Well-posedness for Smoluchowski dynamics

-solves the initial value problem~\eqref{IVPphi}, where $\Phi(0,q) \defeq \Phi(0^+,q)$. \end{definition}
+solves the initial value problem~\eqref{IVPphi}, where $\Phi(0,q) \defeq\Phi(0^+,q)$. \end{definition}

 The fundamental solution relates solutions of the generalized Smoluchow\-ski equation to their initial data via solutions of a linear problem; see Remark~\ref{subord} below for details.
-But first we establish necessary and sufficient criteria for the existence of a fundamental solution, and develop the basis for our discussion of well-posedness theory for weak solutions with initial data. \begin{definition} We say that a branching mechanism $\Psi : \rplus \to \R$ satisfies \emph{Grey's condition}~\cite{Grey} provided $\Psi(\infty) = \infty$ and
+But first we establish necessary and sufficient criteria for the existence of a fundamental solution, and develop the basis for our discussion of well-posedness theory for weak solutions with initial data.